ACF Gloria Bistrița

 Asociația Club de Fotbal Gloria Bistrița ([ˈɡlori.a ˈbistrit͡sa]), commonly known as Gloria Bistrița, or simply as Gloria, was a Romanian professional football club based in Bistrița, Bistrița-Năsăud County founded on 6 July 1922 and dissolved in 2015.

 History

-The club was founded on 6 July 1922 and among the founding staff members there were: Simion Sbârcea as the club's president; Teofil Moldovan as the club's secretary; Ion Bota; Dumitru Hara; Simion Pop; Ioan Archiudean; and others as the club's administration committee members.
+The club was founded on 6 July 1922, and among its founding staff were Simion Sbârcea as president, Teofil Moldovan as secretary, and Ion Bota, Leon Bârsan, Dumitru Hara, Simion Pop, Ioan Archiudean, and others as members of the club's administration committee.

 Throughout its earlier history, the club had several other names: Ceramica Bistrița (before World War II), CS Bistrița (after World War II) and Progresul Bistrița until 1956, when the old name, Gloria, was readopted.

-In 1954, the team participated in the Liga II promotion playoffs but missed on the promotion, in spite of the fact that, at that time, Gloria had on its team future Romania national team players, the Munteanu brothers.
+In the 1954 season, the team participated in the Liga II promotion playoffs but missed on the promotion, in spite of the fact that, at that time, Progresul had on its team future Romania national team players, Anton and Dumitru Munteanu brothers.

-Divizia C

-The club played in Divizia C (now Liga III) three times.
-It was promoted for the first time in 1957, then for the second time in the 1963.
-Gloria played in Divizia C for a third and final time during the 1974–75 season, following a short-lived relegation from Divizia B.